 Roman footpaths, quiet valleys and a Walser history, one of Europe's wildest ethnicities, dating back one thousand years.

-Highest mountains in Western Europe, the Pennine Alps offer hikers an opportunity to explore a spectacular alpine world.
+The highest mountains in Western Europe, the Pennine Alps, offer hikers an opportunity to explore a spectacular alpine world.
 This hike begins in Italy beneath the Matterhorn, one of the most iconic peaks in the world.
 The tour also partially circumnavigates the Monte Rosa, the highest mountain in Switzerland and the second highest peak in Western Europe.
-The Tour Monte Rosa has become a much sought after achievement, and our itinerary follows much of the same route.
+The Tour de Monte Rosa has become a much sought after achievement, and our itinerary follows much of the same route.
 In Macugnaga, Italy we are treated to perhaps the Alps’ most spectacular mountain view, the east face of the Monte Rosa, which is truly Himalayan in proportion rising 10,000 vertical feet above the valley floor.
 The hike finishes beneath the north face of the Matterhorn in legendary Zermatt, Switzerland.

 Ryder-Walker offers the Matterhorn Trek from Cervinia, Italy to Zermatt, Switzerland in an eight-day trip.
 Along the way, we use the finest accommodations, some of which are truly exceptional.
-You’ll visit five towns in Italy and two in Switzerland, beginning and finishing the tour at the base of the majestic Matterhorn on opposite sides of the Swiss/Italian border.
+We visit five towns in Italy and two in Switzerland, beginning and finishing the tour at the base of the majestic Matterhorn on opposite sides of the Swiss/Italian border.